Madrid Open: A tournament mired in controversy – DW – 05/10/2023

 Following the backlash, the outfits were changed for the men's final between Spain's Carlos Alcaraz and Germany's Jan-Lennard Struff, with the ball girls instead wearing three-quarter-length skirts as they worked the match.

-Jessica Pegula, who is a member of the WTA Player's Council, hopes the events at this year's Madrid Open will not occur again.
+Pegula, who is a member of the WTA Player's Council, hopes the events at this year's Madrid Open won't happen again.
 "There had been a lot of drama in Madrid this year on a variety of different things, there was a lot of tension and it got worse," she said.
 "Out of all the drama the end goal is to figure our solutions.
 This cannot happen again — it needs to be changed."